Public Access : Yes

 - Essex Court Chambers National Mooting Competition Winner (2007)

 - Immigration Law Practitioners’ Association (ILPA)

 - Bar Pro-Bono Unit

 - Bail for Immigration Detainees

-- GJ & Others v SSHD (post-civil-war-returnees) Sri Lanka CG UKUT 319: for second appellant (NT) with Rudolph Spurling of 10KBW.
+- GJ & Others v SSHD (post-civil-war-returnees) Sri Lanka CG UKUT 319: For the second appellant (NT) with Rudolph Spurling of 10KBW.

 - JN, R (on the application of) v SSHD (CO/6005/2013) (unreported): Judicial review challenge to decision to deprive JN of British citizenship.